isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-11-30-post-Second Reading Speech by SPS Rahayu Mahzam on State Lands Protection Bill.md

 42. These changes will allow SLA and agencies overseeing the management of State land to take effective measures to protect our State land from damage and misuse.

 {:start="43"}
-43. With that, Mr. Deputy Speaker – on behalf of the Minister for Law, I beg to move.
+43. With that, Mr Deputy Speaker – on behalf of the Minister for Law, I beg to move.

 <p class="right-side-updated">Last updated on 30 November 2022</p>